 Safeguarding individuals at risk is everyone’s responsibility.
 However, Kidney Care UK Managers, and ultimately Directors, hold overall accountability for this Policy and its implementation.

 It is the responsibility of all Kidney Care UK Managers to ensure delivery of this policy and to promote it in all aspects of their work, to hold themselves and others to account and to help create a safe environment for all.

 Designated Safeguarding Officer (DSO) for Kidney Care UK:

-All concerns about safeguarding issues must be reported to the immediate line manager and the Kidney Care UK DSO within 24 hours (or the Deputy DSO if the DSO is unavailable).
+All concerns about safeguarding issues must be reported to the immediate line manager and the Kidney Care UK DSO within 24 hours.
 Reporting of safeguarding issues relating to Patient Support and Advocacy work will normally go back to the responsible health care team for the individual.
 Where appropriate and depending on the type of issue identified, the appropriate organisations will be notified.
 These may include, but are not limited to the following:

 - Care Quality Commission – care